Healthy Homes Assessment Pakipaki

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords must make sure their Pakipaki rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rentals are required to be fully compliant by 1 July 2024.
+Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords are now required to make sure their Pakipaki rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals are required to be fully in compliance by July 1st 2024.

-We will assess your rental property to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we’ll advise you or your property manager of the tasks that needs to be completed, and offer an assessment report that includes all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager of any tasks needed to be completed. requirements to be completed, and offer an assessment report that includes all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards in the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of as much as $7,200 and additional healthier homes connected fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and landlords who are not conforming to the standards could be held accountable for up to $7,200 plus additional healthier homes connected fines.

-Our company is fully independent assessors of rental properties, as well as completely qualified for each of Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties, we are fully certified to assess both Healthy Homes and Homefit.

 Call Now 0800 232 113